Bali is an Indonesian island known for its forested volcanic mountains, iconic rice paddies, beaches, and coral reefs.

 1. Menjangan Island

-Bedugul is a mountain lake resort area in Bali, Indonesia which is located in the center-north region of the island near Lake Bratan on the road between Denpasar and Singaraja where the area covers the villages of Bedugul itself, Candikuning, Pancasari, Pacung and Wanagiri amongst others.
+Bedugul is a mountain lake resort area in Bali, Indonesia which is located in the center-north region of the island near Lake Bratan on the road between Denpasar and Singaraja where the area covers the villages of Bedugul itself, Candikuning, Pancasari, Pacung, and Wanagiri amongst others.

-Known for its black sand beaches, coral reefs, and dolphins, Lovina Beach is a resort area on the north coast of Bali, Indonesia where from the village of Temoekoes, a trail leads to Singsing Waterfall and a Dutch war monument.
-The Banjar Hot Springs have warm water pools and tropical gardens where the Brahmavihara-Arama Buddhist monastery is home to a miniature replica of the huge Javanese archaeological site Borobudur.
-Lovina is a great alternative to the highly popular and often crowded beaches of the south Bali, the likes of Kuta, Legian, and Seminyak which makes Lovina a perfect destination to relax and spend some quality time with your loved ones far away from all of the hustle and bustle in the south.
-At Lovina, Calmer waves, serene black-sand shores, thrills in the offing, and a nightlife scene, are just a few things that sum up this quaint north Bali coast.
+Lovina is a great alternative to the highly popular and often crowded beaches of south Bali, the likes of Kuta, Legian, and Seminyak which makes Lovina a perfect destination to relax and spend some quality time with your loved ones far away from all of the hustle and bustle in the south.

 4. Mount Batur

-Located in Batur village, Kintamani District of Bali, Mount Batur is one of the sacred mountains according to Hindu beliefs in Bali, Indonesia which is an active volcano that draws tourists in with both beauty by offering a spectacular scenery and the vibration of the sacred earth filling your mind and soul where visitors can to enjoy an unforgettable sunrise from the top of an active volcano of Mount Batur.
+Located in Batur village, Kintamani District of Bali, Mount Batur is one of the sacred mountains according to Hindu beliefs in Bali, Indonesia which is an active volcano that draws tourists in with both beauties by offering spectacular scenery and the vibration of the sacred earth filling your mind and soul where visitors can to enjoy an unforgettable sunrise from the top of an active volcano of Mount Batur.

-Visiting Kintamani is a very impressive experience where Kintamani Area has a very beautiful panorama located in the plateau which is encircled by mountain atmosphere with the windblast from Mount Batur where the spectacular mountainous region around Kintamani with its deep Crater Lake and bubbling hot springs, make this region a must to visit.
+Visiting Kintamani is a very impressive experience where Kintamani area has a very beautiful panorama located in the plateau which is encircled by mountain atmosphere with the windblast from Mount Batur where the spectacular mountainous region around Kintamani with its deep Crater Lake and bubbling hot springs, make this region a must to visit.

 7. South Bali